jarun/buku/README.md

 #### Colors

 `buku` supports custom colors.
 Visit the wiki page on how to [customize colors](https://github.com/jarun/Buku/wiki/Customize-colors) for more details.

+### Quickstart

+1. Export `VISUAL` or `EDITOR` to point to your favourite editor.
+Note that `VISUAL` takes precedence over `EDITOR`.
+2. Create a sweeter shortcut with some convenience.

+       alias b='buku --suggest'
+3. Auto-import bookmarks from your browser(s).

+       b --ai
+4. Manually add a bookmark (for hands-on).

+       b -w
+5. List your bookmarks with DB index.

+       b -p
+6. For GUI and browser integration (or to sync bookmarks with your favourite bookmark management service) refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).

 ### Examples